pdrogos02/crisp-take-home/README.md

 The input data and transformed data dimensions are displayed along with the first 20 transformed results.

-The steps above to upload input files and transform data can be repeated for any of the provided input files found in the directory from the [above untar](#untar-shared-file).
+The steps above to upload input files and transform data can be repeated for any of the provided input files found in the directory of the [extracted submission file](#extract-shared-submission-file).